 Reading time: 5 Min

 Sensitive gums and teeth are one of the most common dental issues.
 Whether you notice that your gums are sensitive to cold when you’re trying to enjoy a refreshing, ice-cold drink – or that your gums are sensitive to touch causing discomfort when brushing, this is a problem worth addressing.
-Once you know the causes, we will share sensitive gums treatment options as well as our top tips to prevent the onset of sensitive gum issues.
-So, read on for our simple guide to sensitive gums and teeth.

 Sometimes, sensitive gums and teeth are an indicator of a separate health issue.
 In this article we will explore the following common sensitive gum causes: